 Fee-free — no fees for creating or applying codes

-Use cases: internal transfers between accounts, promotional distributions, cross-account settlement
+Use cases: internal transfers between accounts, promotional distributions, settlement between sub-accounts or partner accounts

 Optional passphrase protection (up to 25 characters)